PacktPublishing/Hands-On-Microservices-Monitoring-and-Testing/README.md

 This is the code repository for [Hands-On Microservices – Monitoring and Testing](https://www.packtpub.com/application-development/hands-microservices-%E2%80%93-monitoring-and-testing?utm_source=GitHub&utm_medium=repository&utm_campaign=9781789133608), published by Packt.

-**A performance engineer’s guide to the continuous testing and monitoring of microservices**
+**A performance engineer's guide to the continuous testing and monitoring of microservices**

 ## What is this book about?
 Microservices are the latest "right" way of developing web applications.
 Microservices architecture has been gaining momentum over the past few years, but once you've started down the microservices path, you need to test and optimize the services.
 This book focuses on exploring various testing, monitoring, and optimization techniques